mill-ornrakorn/STEHealth-Application/README.md

 1. **Dr. Unchalisa Taetragool**; Department of Computer Engineering, Faculty of Engineering, King Mongkut's University of Technology Thonburi
 2. **Asst.
 Prof. Dr. Chawarat Rotejanaprasert**; Department of Tropical Hygiene, Faculty of Tropical Medicine, Mahidol University
 3. **Asst.
 Prof. Dr. Peerut Chienwichai**; Princess Srisavangavadhana College of Medicine, Chulabhorn Royal Academy

+## Installation 💻
+There are two installation methods.

+**The first method:** Clone this repository

+Clone this repository and install R and R packages.
+Some R packages, such as [r-inla](https://www.r-inla.org/download-install) and [capture](https://github.com/dreamRs/capture), need to be manually installed by the user as they are not available on CRAN.

+**The second method:** Portable Application (supported Windows OS only)

+The STEHealth Portable Application eliminates the need for users to individually install R and its packages, as these components come pre-installed.

+1. Go to this [link](https://drive.google.com/drive/folders/1gKW8w891qTPaKvu2-IGe38mEXaXtG39W?usp=share_link) to download the portable application.
+2. Extract the downloaded file.
+3. To launch the portable application, simply execute the ```\STEHealth_Portable\dist\run.vbs``` file without the necessity to view or modify any underlying code.
+(Note that: If you open "run.vbs" and the application doesn't open or the web application is blank, please press "run.vbs" several times.)
+4. Now you can use the application.

 ## Sample Data 📁
 The sample data used for case study in this application consists of Thailand shapefile and csv file (Thai suicide mortality and risk factors 2011-2021)